ElazarK/content-docs/playbooks/Endpoint_Enrichment_Generic_v2.1.md

-Enrich an endpoint by hostname using one or more integrations.
+Enriches an endpoint by hostname using one or more integrations.

 Supported integrations:
 - Active Directory Query v2